Yassir-aykhlf/Minishell/README.md

 # Minishell

-A robust UNIX shell implementation with built-in command execution, pipeline handling, and variable expansion.
+A UNIX shell implementation with command execution, pipeline handling, and variable expansion.

 ## Overview

-Minishell is a simplified shell implementation inspired by bash.
-It provides a command-line interface where users can execute commands, use pipes for command chaining, leverage redirections, and utilize environment variables - all with proper error handling and signal management.
+Minishell is a minimalistic shell implementation based on bash.
+It provides a command-line interface where users can execute commands, use pipes for command chaining, use redirections, and utilize environment variables, all with proper error handling and signal management.

 ## Features

 ### Command Execution
 - Run both built-in commands and external executables
-- Accurate exit status reporting
+- Accurate **exit status** reporting

 ### Built-in Commands
 - `echo`: Display text with `-n` flag support